13th Annual Depression on College Campuses Conference

 - Student Affairs administrators and staff

-The 2014 conference theme is “Depression on College Campuses: Fostering Student Success.”
+The 2015 conference theme is “Depression on College Campuses: Redefining the Culture of Stress.” (working title).

-To this end, we are looking for presentations on model programs, evidence-based practices, and research studies that demonstrate how a focus on improving student mental health can benefit student success in all areas of the college experience —emotionally, physically, socially, and academically – and allow students to achieve their full potential.
+To this end, we are looking for presentations on model programs, evidence-based practices, and research studies that demonstrate how a focus on improving student mental health by reducing stress on campus – and by helping students to cope more effectively with the inevitable bouts of stress that will occur – can improve overall student wellness and allow students to achieve their full potential.
 We are also looking for presentations related to how the academic environment and related programs might influence mental health (e.g., the impact of competitiveness and academic support on mental health).

 Please review these descriptions to determine the format that best matches the content and scope of the material you would like to present.
 Proposals will be evaluated based on specific criteria, including relevancy to theme and expertise of presenters.